 I didn’t focus on art and music until I was 20 years old because I was really into sports, but I was writing random poetry and doing spoken word performances in high school and college.

 In college I was obsessed with Lil' Wayne, he was my favorite artist.
 I started writing some raps in my notebook.
 One of my homies read some of my raps and he was like, ‘Yo, you've got to record this, it’s super dope.’
-I was like ‘alright, let's get it’, so I rapped over Lil’ Wayne’s, ‘6 Foot 7 Foot’, that was the first song I ever rapped over.
-I kinda hated the sound of my voice but I was like, alright, this is kind of dope.
+I was like ‘all right, let's get it,’ so I rapped over Lil’ Wayne’s ‘6 Foot 7 Foot.’
+That was the first song I ever rapped over.
+I kinda hated the sound of my voice but I was like, all right, this is kind of dope.
 So I kept recording more and working on my writing.

 I was a shy kid growing up, but by the time I was in college, I was really social.
 I used to throw all these college house parties with my friends, and that created this big social network of people.
 When I started sharing my music online, it was that network that made it spread fast.

 I created my stage name WebsterX when I was 21, and I released this music video called ‘Desperate Youth.’
 The day I dropped that video it got such crazy reception.
 It was just so unexpected, I had no clue.
-And when I released the song on SoundCloud it had gotten about 25,000 plays in a span of 6 months and I was like just tweaking about that, you know?
+And when I released the song on SoundCloud it had gotten about 25,000 plays in a span of six months and I was, like, just tweaking about that, you know?